 - How Do You Shape Jade Plants?

 Slow-growing Jade Plants only gain an inch or two every year, so they only need pruning once annually.
 Trim off any damaged or dead material at any time to avoid the risk of pests and diseases.
 Pruning can also serve to shape the plant so there’s not too much weight or foliage on any one stem, leading to breakage.

 How Does Pruning Help a Plant’s Health and Growth?

 Pruning is the practice of trimming or clipping a plant to remove some of its growth.
-This mimics the natural damage any plant faces in the wild from wind, fire, and hungry animals.
+This mimics the natural damage plants face in the wild from wind, fire, and hungry animals.

-Cutting off dead and dry material prevents disease and discourages pests from hiding from treatment.
+Cutting off dead, yellowing or brown leaves and dry material prevents disease and discourages pests from hiding from treatment.
 Shaping the plant as it grows also prevents damage in the long run from unbalanced growth.
 Most Jade Plant varieties often grow top-heavy or with more foliage on one side than the other.
 This can crack or split the main stem as the weight grows with growth.
-Shape the plant much like a bonsai with a little pruning here and there for a tree-shaped Jade Plant that won’t crack or split.
+Shape the plant much like a bonsai with a bit of pruning here and there for a tree-shaped Jade Plant that won’t crack or split.

 How Fast, Tall, and Expansive Jade Plants Grow Indoors

 Jade Plants can grow quite large given good care and enough time.
 Yet they are not fast-growing plants at all.